3 Scrap and Fluid Processing Upgrades That Won’t Break the Bank

 Stubborn bushy bundles of metal scrap often cause processing delays at metalworking operations.

-Metal processing conveyance systems that use augers or steel belts to move stringy scrap are often unable to grab hold of large stringy bundles.
-Instead of moving up the conveyor, the bundles bounce around the in-feed hopper—often requiring an operator to break them up or manually guide them up the conveyor.
+Metal processing conveyance systems that use augers or steel belts to move stringy scrap often cannot grab hold of large stringy bundles.
+Instead of moving up the conveyor, the bundles bounce around the in-feed hopper—frequently requiring an operator to break them up or manually guide them up the conveyor.
 Not only is this practice inefficient, but it is also unsafe.

-Adding a bundle breaker to pre-condition aluminum, titanium, or other brittle metals before they are introduced to the conveyor can prevent the need to take care of the bundles manually.
+Adding a bundle breaker to pre-condition aluminum, titanium, or other brittle metals before they are introduced to the conveyor can prevent the need to manually take care of the bundles.

 Bundle breakers tear the wads of scrap apart, creating smaller wads that conveyors can move more efficiently.
-Bundle breakers also help free solid parts and bar ends trapped within the bundle that, if left in the bundle, may result in costly equipment damage.
+Bundle breakers also help free solid parts and bar ends trapped within the bundle that may result in costly equipment damage if left in the bundle.

 2. Get more out of your cutting fluids with a low-maintenance, low-cost filtration system.